-These 2 popular, runner-friendly treadmills pack a lot of value into a mid-range price.
+These 2 popular, runner-friendly treadmills pack a lot of value into the price.

 The Nordictrack 1750 has been one of Nordictrack’s best-selling treadmills for years.
-And it was recently updated with a new, more streamlined look.
+And it was recently updated with a new streamlined look with lower step-on height.

-The Proform 9000 is the top model in Proform’s Pro line – a runner-friendly line from Proform that offers stronger motors and larger consoles than their starter models.
+The Proform 9000 is the top model in Proform’s “Pro” line.
+The Pro line is a runner-friendly line from Proform that offers stronger motors and larger consoles than their starter models.